The Curves Editor provides access to animation curves generated by nodes in the tree.

 : Toggle edit mode, allowing curve vertices to be adjusted.

-: Fit the curve editor viewport to show all of the curves.
+: Fit the curve editor viewport to show all of the parameter curves.
+Holding the Shift key whilst clicking will fit the curve editor viewport to a single curve, rather than all parameter curves.

 Edit Value: Assign a specific value on the vertical scale to selected keyframes.